Last Updated: October 10, 2022

-While you can sometimes bring together one great meeting around discussion of a problem, if you want to organize people on a more permanent basis by forming a neighborhood group, you need an issue.
+While you can sometimes bring together one great meeting around discussion of a problem, if you want to organize people on a more permanent basis by forming a neighborhood group, you need to turn it into an issue.
+The danger of sticking with discussing a problem is that eventually your potential organization could degenerate into just a gripe session.
+Many families and individuals simply don't have the time or energy for attending meetings where complaining is the only item on the agenda.

 Make no mistake about it: we think your first issue should be tightly focused.
 Even if you live in a neighborhood that has been trashed by poverty, crime, drugs, abandonment, and disinvestment, wrap that into one issue name that represents part of the solution to your multi-faceted problem, and stay with it.

-It takes plenty of energy to start a neighborhood association, so be sure you really need to do it.
-We suggest some key questions to determine whether neighborhood associations would be likely to succeed:
+It takes plenty of energy to start a neighborhood association, so be sure you really need and want to do it.
+Below we suggest some key questions to determine whether neighborhood associations would be likely to succeed.

 • How many people are affected by the first issue?